GEB Network: History

 On January 24, 1996, KWMJ TV 53 Tulsa began airing with 24-hour programming.
 The launch of KWMJ included programs such as Oral Roberts's Chronicles of Faith, which was a 30-minute program showing footage from his tent crusades and the Oral Roberts University Chapel.
 The first live chapel aired on January 26, 1996.

 On November 1, 1998, Golden Eagle Broadcasting was picked up by stations and viewers across the country and the world via television and the internet.
 By November 29, 1999, KWMJ became KGEB, the flagship affiliate of Golden Eagle Broadcasting.
-In 2003, KGEB became the digital channel, KGEB-DT.
+In 2003, KGEB launched a digital channel, KGEB-DT.

 Programming

 GEB provides Christian and what it describes as family-friendly programming, with programs such as: